DIY: How to add a UKDM Honda DC2 rear fog lamp to an RSX

-If you are interested in adding an EDM rear fog light to your Integra, you do not need to "estimate" of where to cut the hole on your rear bumper to fit the fog light.
-If you remove the rear bumper and look carefully at it from the inside, you'll see pre-printed indentation line on exact where to cut.
-I believe it's only on the left hand side, but on the mid-90's Honda Prelude, the same indentation marking exists but on both the left and right side.
-Obviously you'll need a different switch, but the wiring should be the same.
+If you are interested in adding an EDM rear fog light to your Integra, you do not need to “estimate” where to cut the hole on your rear bumper to fit the fog light.
+If you remove the rear bumper and look carefully at it from the inside, you’ll see pre-printed indentation line on exactly where to cut.
+I believe it’s only on the right hand side (since these cars are all RHD), but on the mid-90’s Honda Prelude, the same indentation marking exists but on both the left and right side.
+Obviously you’ll need a different switch, but the wiring should be the same.
 When in doubt, follow my generic Toyota OEM-style fog light wiring and connection diagram.

 Legality in the state of California

 For the complete legality scoop regarding rear fog lamps usage in the state of California, refer to CVC 24602.
 The only item that you should be concerned about is clause #5, which states that an amber pilot (indicator) light is lit when the rear fog light is turned on.
 Easy to wire up to an LED, or follow the optional rear fog light indicator mod at the bottom of this guide.
 Obviously if you reside in a different state or country, you should consult your local vehicle code for legality.